Ph.D. in Psychology: Clinical

 Although we are a scientist-practitioner program, we are more research-oriented than many programs that follow this model; thus, experience in conducting research and interest in continuing to do so are vital and weighed heavily in admissions.
 Student match with our program's philosophy and with specific faculty research areas are also very important considerations.
 Potential applicants should consider the interests and expertise of our faculty, compare them to their own educational goals and discuss this in their personal statement as well as identify potential mentors of interest on the application portal.

-It is important to note that we review applicants' entire portfolio to obtain a holistic picture of their backgrounds and unique characteristics.
-We seek applicants who demonstrate not only strong academic, research, and clinical potential, but also initiative, resilience, and leadership characteristics.
+It's important to note that we review applicants' entire portfolio to obtain a holistic picture of their backgrounds and unique characteristics.
+We seek applicants who demonstrate not only strong academic, research and clinical potential, but also initiative, resilience and leadership characteristics.
 We seek applicants who are committed to improving the lives of urban populations, including ethnic/racial minorities and the socioeconomically disadvantaged.
 We also encourage applications from individuals whose backgrounds are under-represented in clinical psychology.

 The program is year-round, intensive and full-time; students often spend 60+ hours per week in program-related activities.
 Most of our students spend five years in residence before conducting a year-long internship in their sixth year, at the end of which they graduate.
 Students entering with a master's degree in psychology may spend one year less in the program (i.e., four years in residence and one year on internship).
 The department strives to ensure that all students who are making good progress are funded (a stipend plus almost all of their tuition) for the first four years and students are routinely funded in their fifth year as well.